purpleclay/gitz/docs/git/status.md

 '?'
 Untracked
 ```

-## Check if a repository is clean :material-new-box:{.new-feature title="Feature added on the 25th of July 2023"}
+## Check if a repository is clean :material-new-box:{.new-feature title="Feature added on the 26th of July 2023"}

-Calling `Clean` will return `true` if a repository has no oustanding changes.
+Calling `Clean` will return `true` if a repository has no outstanding changes.

 ```{ .go .select linenums="1" }
 package main